natty11q/LayersNLogic/Docs/Engine/GameClass.md

     LNLEngine.Game.CreateGameWindow("PortalsDemo", 900, 600)
 ```

-this will create a window with the title "MyGame" and dimensions of `900` for the width and `600` for the height.
+This will create a window titled `"MyGame"` with a width of `900` and height of `600`.
+This window is managed by the `Game` class internally.

-this will create one main window that is handled by the game class.
+---

-If you want to have direct access to the window you can do that by directly accessing the `CreateWindow` function within the Window class of the engine
+### Accessing the Window Directly

-eg:
+If you need direct access to the window, you can use the `CreateWindow` method from the `Window` class:

 ```python
 class MyGameClass(LNLEngine.Game):
     def __init__(self):
         super().__init__()